robertjchristian/MRC/MRC86.md

-## MRC 86: Public list of Builders using the Inference Marketplace.
+## MRC 86: Public list of Builders using the Inference Marketplace

 Proposal to create a public list of Builders using the Morpheus Inference Marketplace / API Gateway.